NilsRo/OctoPrint-SlicerEstimator/API_DOC.md

 ```

 ### Time to filament change
 Event contains the remaining time to the filament changes.
 Actually it is a single event only and is not updated during print.
 If this is helpful feel free to ask.
+Actually the fileposition can be used to determine if an event is reached.

 Trigger: If a print starts and metadata handling is enabled in settings.
 Event: Events.PLUGIN__SLICER_ESTIMATOR_FILAMENT_CHANGE or plugin_SlicerEstimator_filament_change

-Payload: Array of Array containing GCODE and seconds the filament has to be changed
+Payload: Array of Array containing [GCODE, seconds the filament has to be changed, fileposition in bytes, fileposition in bytes of the nearest time used]